timurinal/Voxel-Game/README.md

 Planned for the future
 ---

-Progress is tracked on a [Trello board](https://trello.com/b/lt8gN72f)<br>
+Progress is tracked on a [Trello board](https://trello.com/b/lt8gN72f)
-- Physics engine that allows for player gravity
-- Debug information on screen
-- UI system
-- Non blocking chunk generation
-- Lighting improvements
-- Point and spot light shadows
-- Shadow cascading
-- Biomes
-- Chunk saving and loading